 Introduction

 During the last two centuries, port cities encountered major changes across the world (Bird, 1963; Ducruet et al., 2018; Hein and Van Mil, 2019) and coastal areas and especially river deltas have been particularly affected by human impacts (Syvitski and Saito, 2007; Besset et al., 2019; Nicholls et al., 2020; Nienhuis et al., 2020).
 World population grew from ca. 1 billion inhabitants in 1800 to ca. 8 billion today (Federico and Tena-Junguito, 2019; Maddison Project Database et al., 2020).
 During the same period, maritime economy (Talley, 2012), ship building (Lyon and Winfield, 2003; Notteboom, 2004), port and harbour engineering (Jarvis, 2016) were deeply transformed in relation to increasing productions and economic exchanges together with technological leaps developed in many different fields.
-In consequence, coasts have been affected by intensification of land use, engineering interventions, natural resources extraction, urbanisation, industrialisation and pollution (Renaud et al., 2013; Wright et al., 2019; Nicholls et al., 2020).
+Consequently, coasts have been affected by intensification of land use, engineering interventions, natural resources extraction, urbanisation, industrialisation and pollution (Renaud et al., 2013; Wright et al., 2019; Nicholls et al., 2020).
 Conflicts between economic pressure and environmental issues are particularly pronounced when considering engineered port cities involved in the competitive global economy and environmentally fragile river deltas.
 The reconstruction of the temporal trajectories of port cities and their environment could help to better think the transition towards more sustained developments in such context.

-During the last centuries, each port city was adjusting its own harbour infrastructures to offer safe and wider anchorages, longer quays and better logistics to welcome wider fleets, bigger ships and new types cargoes (Cox et al., 2021).
+During the last centuries, each port city has been adjusting its own harbour infrastructures to offer safer and wider anchorages, longer quays and better logistics to welcome larger fleets, bigger ships and new types cargoes (Cox et al., 2021).
 They also tried to increase their rank within the port systems in which they were involved (Castillo and Valdaliso, 2017; Ducruet et al., 2018).
 The timing of the adjustments was specific to each port and region depending on the socio-economic, institutional and political contexts (Palmer, 2020).
 However, the development of trade, the interconnectivity between ports and the technological transfer from one place to another, led inevitably to trends in the way ports were shaped over time.
-Different types of models were developed in this sense (Bird, 1963; Hoyle, 2000; Ducruet, 2007).
+Different types of models were developed on this line (Bird, 1963; Hoyle, 2000; Ducruet, 2007).
 Today, Tarragona is one of the top 5 ports of Spain while two centuries ago, Tarragona barely had a harbour.
-While Tarragona is still a secondary harbour in the current global economy (Ducruet et al., 2018), it constitutes a good example to study the development of a port during the last two centuries adjusting to global maritime economy changes.
+While Tarragona is still a secondary harbour in the current global economy (Ducruet et al., 2018), it constitutes a good example to study the development of a multipurpose industrial port during the last two centuries adjusting to global maritime economy changes.